migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/monitoring.md

 - Privacy-respecting analytics (e.g., Plausible, Umami, or self-hosted)
 - No PII (Personally Identifiable Information) tracked
-- User consent obtained (cookie banner)
+- User consent is given (cookie banner)
-- GDPR compliant (if serving EU users)
+- GDPR-compliant (if serving EU users)
 - Anonymized data (IP anonymization)
-- Feature usage tracking (which widgets used, how often)
+- Feature usage tracking (which widgets are used, how often)

 **Affected components:**